aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/html-to-docx/_index.md

 ---
-title: Convert HTML to DOCX with Aspose.Cells Cloud Android SDK
+title: Aspose.Cells Cloud for Android – Save HTML as DOCX
-description: Use Aspose.Cells Cloud Android SDK to instantly convert HTML spreadsheets to DOCX.
-Learn how to call the SaveAs API with code samples—start converting today!
+description: Use Aspose.Cells Cloud SDK for Android to convert HTML files to DOCX.
+Get step‑by‑step code samples, REST API details, and start converting your spreadsheets today.
 kwords: Excel, Save HTML as DOCX, REST, Android
 howto: How to save HTML as DOCX using Aspose.Cells Cloud Android library.
 ---